mattrose/thoughts/README.md

 *thoughts is a work in progress!*

 * Type `thoughts` in a terminal
 * Your preferred editor opens.
-Type your thought, then save and quit
+Type your thought, then save and exit
 * *thoughts* outputs a single, self-contained HTML document with your thought added.
 The thought is timestamped and the timestamp is linkified.
 * *thoughts* pushes your updated `thoughts.html` to a remote git repository of your choosing.
 It's up to you to host it somewhere.